Recreational Avalanche Education

 Ready to Start Learning?

-A3 maintains standards—certified instructors deliver the training.
-Find A3-certified course providers in your area who meet our rigorous guidelines for curriculum and instruction quality.
+A3 maintains standards—approved instructors deliver the training.
+Find A3-recognized course providers in your area who meet our rigorous guidelines for curriculum and instruction quality.

 For Avalanche Instructors

-Interested in teaching A3-certified recreational courses?
-Our network of certified providers delivers training that meets national standards and that employers recognize.
+Interested in teaching A3-recognized recreational courses?
+Our network of approved providers delivers training that meets national standards and that employers recognize.

 A3 does not provide avalanche education directly.
 Recognized and certified courses are delivered by independent providers who meet A3’s standards.
 A3 is not liable for instruction, content, or incidents related to these courses.